strangerstudios/pmpro-group-discount-codes/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-group-discount-codes/issues

 == Changelog ==
+= 0.4 - 2023-11-08 =
+* SECURITY: Improved sanitization of code logic to improve security. (@dparker1005)
+* ENHANCEMENT: Improved support and backwards compatibility for future and past versions of Paid Memberships Pro. (@dparker1005)
+* BUG FIX: Fixed an issue where token orders would count usage against the group code.
+Only successful orders are now counting the discount code uses. (@dparker1005)

 = .3.2 =
 * ENHANCEMENT: Added Group Code Uses column to Memberships > Discount Codes to show a sum of child codes that have been used.